Gat (landform): Description

+Tidal effects and erosion

 The comparatively large quantities of water that flow quite quickly through a gat cause heavy erosion that results in a channel deeper than the rest of the surrounding seabed and also endangers neighbouring islands.
 When the water masses from mud flats behind the islands surge out again into the sea as ebb currents, they flow rapidly again through the narrow gat.
 But as these water masses break out into the open sea, they spread out and slow down.
 As a result, on this seaward side of the gat, the particles of sand and mud carried with the water settle and form an ebb delta with its shallower waters between the islands.
 The sandbanks so formed are often known in Germany as plate (pronounced "plah-ter", see Kachelotplate).
 The point where the water pouring out of the gat runs over these banks, which often lie in an arc between the islands, is the sand bar (Barre).
 This is the shallowest part of the gat for shipping, but also the deepest point on the shallowest line between the islands.
 A flood delta is formed in a similar way on the landward side of the gat.

 A navigation channel to the open sea is usually marked out in the gats by the waterway and shipping authorities.
 The area of the bar is usually the most dangerous spot; this is where rip tides and, especially when the current flows against the wind, very dangerous ground swells may occur.